About Daestro

 Daestro is a versatile cloud orchestration platform that enables you to run your computing tasks across various cloud services like AWS, DigitalOcean, Linode and Vultr, as well as on your own self-hosted servers.
 It acts as a central control panel to manage all your compute workloads regardless of where they are physically located.

 To begin using Daestro, you can sign up for the Daestro Console using your GitHub account.
-The console serves as your central dashboard for managing all the platform's features, from connecting your cloud accounts to defining and running your jobs.
+The console serves as your central dashboard for managing all the platform"s features, from connecting your cloud accounts to defining and running your jobs.

 Daestro currently supports a range of popular cloud providers, including Amazon Web Services (AWS), Vultr, DigitalOcean, and Linode.
 You can connect your accounts from any of these providers to start running your workloads on their infrastructure through the Daestro platform.